NIU - Human Connections

 Academic credit.
 The NIU-Human Connections Global Internship and Leadership Development Program (GILD) will engage students in a 3-credit hour hybrid NIU course (INTL 201) where students will complete an online curriculum in addition to engaging in thoughtful discussion and preparatory exercises before beginning their internship.
 For the internship and professional development component of the program in Mexico, students will engage in an NIU-HC internship and leadership development experience in Bucerias and the Riviera Nayarit, Mexico.
 Upon completion of the internship experience, students will be expected to present a poster as a final capstone.

 Structure to maximize impact.
 The GILD program culminates with the completion of a collaborative, creative, community-based poster, which will be presented by students at the Community Engagement Showcase or in another designated showcase depending upon student’s degree completion date.

-IMPORTANT - To download the complete program description for comprehensive information on dates, courses, travel, cost, and more, click: Human Connections Global Internship and Leadership Development Program Mexico 2017.pdf
+IMPORTANT - To download the complete program description for comprehensive information on dates, courses, travel, cost, and more, click: Human Connections Global Internship and Leadership Development Program Mexico 2018.pdf

 Back to top

 For satisfactory participation in the program, participants will be registered during the Summer 2017 session for the following courses.

 INTL 201 Study Abroad Programs - NIU Human Connections Global Internship and Leadership Program 3 semester hour